 - How to conduct a training needs analysis to identify current and future training needs within the organization

-- Ways to choose training methods and technologies that are appropriate for learner population as well as the training content
+- Ways to choose training methods and technologies that are appropriate for different learner populations and training content

-- How to facilitate the transfer of learning within the workplace, which includes marketing the program, securing manager and peer support
+- How to facilitate the transfer of training within the workplace, which includes marketing the program and securing manager and peer support

 - How to evaluate the success of training initiatives

-- Ways to identify methodologies for calculating return on investment in training
+- When to calculate the return on investment of training

 How It Works